Browse Counseling Categories

 Has he told you that his family is mean, cruel and that you are the ONLY ONE who loves him and understands him or cares about him?

-Is he at times very dependent on you, and at other times act as if he does not love you at all or want you around?
+Is he at times very dependent on you, and at other times acts as if he does not love you at all or want you around?

 Do you find yourself apologizing to yourself or others for your partner's behaviour when you are treated badly?
 Do you make up excuses for his bad behavior towards you to others who have pointed out to you that he does not treat you right?

-Do you stay in the relationship because he has threatened to kill himself if you leave?
+Do you stay in the relationship out of fear because he has threatened to kill himself if you leave?
 Or he has threatened to kill you if you leave?
 Or he has treatened to kill or harm your children or members of your family if you leave?

 Do you believe that his jealousy is a sign of love?